KDE/kapidox/README.md

 ## Dependencies

 Python 2 or 3 is required to run the scripts.
-Whichever version of python you use needs to have the pystache and yaml (or pyyaml) modules.
+Whichever version of python you use needs to have the jinja2 and yaml (or pyyaml) modules.

 The following command should install them for the current user:

-    pip install --user PyYAML pystache
+    pip install --user PyYAML jinja2

 To generate the dependency diagrams, you need the Graphviz Python bindings.
 They are currently not available from pip, but most distributions provide them.